 Storage

-Before consuming the bread it is advisable to let it cool completely.
-This type of bread stays tender for 1-2 days, although I recommend consuming it the same day it is baked.
+Before eating the bread, it is best to let it cool completely.
+This type of bread stays soft for 1-2 days, although I recommend eating it the same day it is baked.

-Accompanied by good homemade butter and our favorite jam it is an absolute delight.
+Served with good homemade butter and our favorite jam, it is an absolute delight.

 Claudia Ferrer